francheska-guzman/weather-forecast/readme.md

 Agency Within <b>|</b> Front End Web Developer Test <b>|</b> Francheska Guzman

+### Description

+Weather Forecast is a web application that provides information such as weather condition and temperature of five cities.
+It is designed for computer, tablet, and mobile.

 ### Technologies Used

 HTML, CSS, JavaScript, JSX, and React.